-I’m in Longyearbyen, Svalbard, 1,200 km north of the Arctic Circle and about to set off on a two-day expedition to the abandoned Russian mining town of Pyramiden.
+I’m in Longyearbyen, Svalbard – 1,200 km north of the Arctic Circle.
+We are about to set off on a two-day expedition to the abandoned Russian mining town of Pyramiden.

 A hundred years of coal mining has not been kind to Longyearbyen – it has an unattractive, industrial look.
 Weathered wooden pylons, that once carried coal from the mines to the port, scar the valley walls above the town.

-These days, just one Norwegian coal mine remains active, providing enough coal to feed the local power station that heats the town.
+These days, just one Norwegian coal mine remains active in Svalbard.
+It provides just enough coal to feed the local power station that heats Longyearbyen.

-But 50km to the west, lies the Russian settlement of Barentsberg, here coal is still mined but the amount they extract is minimal – causing many to question the real reason for such a established Russian presence on Svalbard.
+But 50km to the west, lies the Russian settlement of Barentsberg.
+Here coal is still mined but the amount they extract is minimal.
+Many to question the real reason for such a established Russian presence on Svalbard.

-Since 1922, Svalbard has been administered under Norwegian law and regulated by the Svalbard Treaty which provide citizens of the 45 signatory states with specific rights to residence and commercial activity.
+Svalbard has been administered under Norwegian law and regulated by the Svalbard Treaty since 1922.
+This provides citizens of the 45 signatory states with specific rights to residence and commercial activity.

-Ireland signed the Treaty in 1925 – the most recent country to sign in 2016 was, wait for it… North Korea!
+Ireland signed the Svalbard Treaty in 1925.
+The most recent country to sign in 2016 was, wait for it… North Korea!

-But this is no ordinary place, located 1,200 km north of the Arctic Circle and less than 1,000 km from the North Pole, this is one of the most inhospitable environments on earth.
+But this is no ordinary place, located 1,200 km north of the Arctic Circle and less than 1,000 km from the North Pole, Svalbard is one of the most inhospitable environments on earth.

 The bank in Longyearbyen is probably the only bank in the world where you can walk wearing a ski-mask and carrying a loaded rifle and the teller will just nod at you.

-Outside the settlement there are no roads as environmental protection is paramount – here on Svalbard, the flowers have more rights than people!
+Outside the settlement there are few roads as environmental protection is paramount.
+Here on Svalbard, the flowers have more rights than people!

-The Pyramiden expedition is run by Arctic Travel Company Grumant, the tourism wing of Russian mining giant Trust Arcticugol who own the mine at Pyramiden and also Barrentsberg, 50 km to the west.
+The Pyramiden expedition is run by Arctic Travel Company Grumant, the tourism wing of Russian mining giant Trust Arcticugol.
+They own the mine at Pyramiden and also Barrentsberg, 50 km to the west.

-Our group is just four people; our guide from Russia, Daniil, who has been guiding for 5 years – Lorne and Claire a Scottish couple from Oban and me!
-Lorne and Claire are both very experienced skidoo drivers (best said in a thick west-highland accent) and have covered thousands of miles in the Yukon in all kinds of conditions over the last 15 years.
+Our group is just four people; our guide from Russia, Daniil, who has been guiding in Svalbard for 5 years – Lorne and Claire a Scottish couple from Oban and me!
+Lorne and Claire are both very experienced skidoo drivers (best said in a thick west-highland accent).
+They’ve covered thousands of miles in the Yukon in all kinds of conditions over the last 15 years.

-In the warm comfort of the Russki Dom Guest House, I listen intently to the safety briefing over coffee and cake before we go brought downstairs to get suited and booted.
-Although it’s bright sunshine outside, the temperature is still a face freezing -27°c, but when hitting speeds in excess of 60 kph on these skidoos, the wind-chill factor drops the temperature to well below -40°c, so wearing the correct kit is not just a matter of comfort, it’s a matter of survival!
+I listen intently to the safety briefing over coffee and cake in the warm comfort of the Russki Dom Guest House.
+Then we go brought downstairs to get suited and booted.
+Although it’s bright sunshine outside, the temperature here in Svalbard is still a face freezing -27°c.
+When hitting speeds in excess of 60 kph on these skidoos, the wind-chill factor will drop to well below -40°c.
+Wearing the correct kit is not just a matter of comfort, it’s a matter of survival!

 Starting with the feet, here’s what I’m wearing:

 Finest grade Marino wool socks with thick smart-wool socks on top.
 Icebreaker Marino leggings, thick fleece leggings then light windproof leggings.
 Upper body has Icebreaker Marino long sleeve top with a heavy fleece on top of that.
 Then a Columbia Whisper Creek jacket and a North Face Thermoball hooded jacket.
-On my hands I have a thin pair of Marino gloves under Sealskin gloves under Dakine Diablo Gore-Tex mittens and on my head a thick Marino balaclava.
+On my hands I have a thin pair of Marino gloves under Sealskin gloves under Dakine Diablo Gore-Tex mittens.
+On my head a thick Marino balaclava.
 I can hardly move!

 This is the kit I brought with me, then Grumant give us the heavy stuff!
-A heavy insulated snow survival suit that weighs a much as the aforementioned beached seal, honestly, the material is so thick on this thing, I suspect it’s bullet proof!
-Also a pair of thick Baffin snow boots and enormous leather gauntlets topped off with a full-face helmet with two visors, one tinted, one clear!
+A heavy insulated snow survival suit that weighs a much as the aforementioned beached seal.
+Honestly, the material is so thick on this thing, I suspect it’s bullet proof!
+Also a pair of thick Baffin snow boots and enormous leather gauntlets.
+This gets topped off with a full-face helmet with two visors, one tinted, one clear!